srhtakeba/github.io/README.md

   <div class="child">Child</div>
 </div>
 ```
-Which elements will have red text?

-Actually, the answer is: both!
+In this example, both 'Parent' and 'Child will be red since the child div has inherited the color attribute set in the parent div!

 ![Parent child css example with two red colored divs](/../screenshots/screenshots/pc1.png)

-But if the code changes:
+But if we change the code to specify a color attribute for the child div:
 ```
 <style>
 .parent {